nisnardi/nodewpg/javascript.md

 [Exercise 21](./exercises/js/ex_21.md)

-* A common mistake it's to code numbers as string
+* A common mistake is to code numbers as strings

 **Example:**
 ```js